justeattakeaway/fozzie-components/packages/components/atoms/f-segmented-control/README.md

 ### Events

-The events that can be subscribed to are as follows (if any):
+The events that can be subscribed to are as follows:

 | Event | Description |
 | ----- | ----------- |